JM State Champs Excited To Close Their Careers In The OVAC All-Star Game

 WHEELING,W.Va.
 (WTRF) – Tuesday was media night for the annual Tom Bechtel OVAC All-Star game which will be played Monday at 6:30 p.m. at Ben’s Field.

-Two of the players on the West Virginia squad are just coming off of winning the triple – A state championship, John Marshall’s Paytyn Tucker and Kadence Pettit.
+Two of the players on the West Virginia squad are just coming off winning the triple-A state championship, John Marshall’s Paytyn Tucker and Kadence Pettit.

-They will get a chance to wear the Brown and Gold once last time to not only represent their school but also their state.
+They will get a chance to wear the Brown and Gold one last time to not only represent their school but also their state.

 Tucker said, “It just feels really good and it definitely has not sunk in yet I’ve had a lot of congratulations from the past five days, they’re still continuing and all the love and support feels amazing.”